Firearms debate rages as Florida rally coincides with gun show

 “Politicians who sit in their gilded House and Senate seats funded by the NRA telling us nothing could have ever been done to prevent this, we call B.S.”
 Gonzalez said.

-Nikolas Cruz, 19, a former student who was expelled from Marjory Stoneman Douglas High School, has been charged with 17 counts of murder. [nL2N1Q709V] Police said he was armed with an AR-15-style rifle and had multiple magazines of ammunition.
+Nikolas Cruz, 19, a former student who was expelled from Marjory Stoneman Douglas High School, has been charged with 17 counts of murder.
+Police said he was armed with an AR-15-style rifle and had multiple magazines of ammunition.

 Representatives for the White House and the NRA did not immediately respond to requests for comment.
 On Friday, Trump visited a Florida hospital and met with people wounded in the shooting as well as first responders.